lbugnion/sample-azure-simplexamarinfunction/Doc/implementing.md

 # Modifying the function's interface and implementing it

-At this stage [we have created a basic function with the default implementation](./creating.md).
+At this stage [we have created a basic function with the default implementation in the Azure portal](./creating.md).
 Now we are going to modify its interface to suit our purpose, and we will implement its code.

+> Note: You can also create the Azure Function in Visual Studio 2017 if you prefer.
+[You can find a complete tutorial here](./creatingvs.md).

 ## Modifying the interface